Assured Food Standards: Animal abuse

 In July 2018 several UK media publications revealed serious cases of animal abuses at several farms that had passed recent inspections by the Assured Food Standards scheme.

 In June 2019, three poultry farms in Lincolnshire belonging to Moy Park were found to be keeping animals in "utterly dismal conditions" where chicken carcasses were left to rot in sheds holding up to 30,000 birds.
 The farms, which supply meat to major British supermarkets like Tesco and Sainsbury's, were all certified under the Red Tractor scheme.

 In August 2019, Hogwood Farm in Warwickshire was suspended from the Red Tractor scheme after videos obtained by animal rights charity Viva! emerged showing "terrified pigs struck with metal riding crops and hand tools" and "dead pigs dumped into rotting piles".
 Tesco suspended their relationship with the farm.

 In August 2020 a pig farm in Leicestershire was dropped from the Red Tractor scheme after undercover footage showed sick pigs being left to die, painful conditions that had been left untreated and others with acute malnutrition.

 In September 2020, an investigation into a chicken farm that supplied Tesco found fast growing birds that were in chronic pain and others that could barely stand up.
 Avara Foods, which owns the farm, said an internal investigation was carried out which "didn't highlight any welfare concerns".

 In March 2021, Dispatches (TV programme) went undercover at a Moy Park chicken site.
 They found birds with "horrific injuries" and guidance issued to kill chicks deemed "lame" or "too small".
 Over 4000 chicks died or were culled during the 11 days of filming.

 In June 2021, footage was filmed at a pig farm in Yorkshire showing dying pigs left to rot among living and workers kicking animals too crippled to stand.
-The farm was removed from the Red Tractor schema and dropped by Tesco, Asda, Sainsburys and Morrisons.
+The farm was removed from the Red Tractor schema and dropped by Tesco, Asda, Sainsbury's and Morrisons.

 In July 2021, secret cameras captured chickens that had died of thirst and dead birds left to rot at three Red Tractor approved sites.
-The chickens were being supplied for major British retailers including Tesco, Sainsbury, Lidl and KFC.
+The chickens were being supplied for major British retailers including Tesco, Sainsbury's, Lidl and KFC.

 In October 2021, the animal rights charity Viva! found "dead and wounded" turkeys amongst living ones at a farm that supplies Sainsbury's.

 In late 2021, undercover footage was shot on a Red Tractor assured farm by the BBC's investigative documentary series Panorama.
 Farmers were filmed beating cows with spades, dragging lame cows out of sheds using tractors and separating calves from their mothers.

 In May 2022, the animal rights charity Viva! placed hidden cameras in a Red Tractor assured duck farm operated by Quack Duck Eggs.
 Released footage showed workers abusing ducks, as well as infestations of rodents and maggots.
 In response to the footage Co-op Food suspended the farm as a supplier.